 5. There are 8 times as many atoms in a teaspoonful of water as there are teaspoonfuls of water in the Atlantic ocean

 A teaspoon of water (about 5 mL) contains 2×1023 water molecules, but each water molecule is comprised of 3 atoms: two hydrogen atoms and one of oxygen.
 Moreover, if you’d laid down end to end each water molecule from a teaspoon down end to end, you’d end up with a length of 50 billion km — 10 times the width of our solar system.

-6. The average person walks the equivalent of five times around the world in a lifetime
+6. In an entire lifetime, the average person walks the equivalent of five times around the world

 The average moderately active person takes around 7,500 step/day.
 If you maintain that daily average and live until 80 years of age, you’ll have walked about 216,262,500 steps in your lifetime.
 Doing the math; the average person with the average stride living until 80 will walk a distance of around 110,000 miles — which is the equivalent of walking about 5 times around the Earth, right on the equator.

 7. There are actually over two dozen states of matter (that we know of)